-Any Central Lakes College student, faculty or staff member should call 9-911 from campus phone or 911 from a cell phone to report an emergency situation or crime.
+Any Central Lakes College student, faculty or staff member should call 911 to report an emergency situation or crime.
 Please notify the Security and Emergency Management Coordinator, Joy Larson (218-270-0166) anytime 911 services are requested (fire, law enforcement, or medical) on campus.

-Campus facilities, offices, classrooms and other spaces use a combination of keyless entry, keys issue to authorized personnel, and manually operated locks.
+Campus facilities, offices, classrooms, and other spaces use a combination of keyless entry, keys issue to authorized personnel, and manually operated locks.
 The Brainerd Campus is opened and secured by the Security Department.
-The Staples Campuses are opened and secured by maintenance staff
+The Staples Campuses are opened and secured by maintenance staff.